 Students may enroll in classes during designated enrollment periods.
-Payment arrangements must be made at time of enrollment.
-Acceptable payment arrangements include:
+Payment arrangements must be

 - 1. Payment in full - 2.
 Current FAFSA completed and all requested documents on file - 3.
 Participation in the college sponsored payment plan

 If arrangements have not been made by the end of the month the semester starts, the student's enrollment may be cancelled.